44yyyy/SOAR-EDR-Project/README.md

 ![alt_text](FullTines.jpg)

-### Part 5: Simulating the Event and Seeing If Everything Works
+### Part 5: A Full Simulation to Check Functionality

 Since we have completed our Tines workflow based on our playbook, lets see if everything runs properly!